core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ### SIDs as keys {#container-with-sid}

-CBOR map keys implemented using SIDs MUST be encoded using a CBOR unsigned integer (major type 0) or CBOR negative integer (major type 1), depending on the actual delta value.
+CBOR map keys implemented using SIDs MUST be encoded using a CBOR unsigned integer (major type 0) or CBOR negative integer (major type 1), depending on the actual delta or to a SID preceded by the CBOR tag 99.

+// RFC Ed.: replace 99 by the allocated CBOR tag.

 Delta values are computed as follows:

 * In the case of a 'container', deltas are equal to the SID of the current schema node minus the SID of the parent 'container'.

+* In the case of a 'list', deltas are equal to the SID of the current schema node minus the SID of the parent 'list'.

 * In the case of an 'rpc input' or 'rcp output', deltas are equal to the SID of the current schema node minus the SID of the 'rpc'.